 Oil Changes to Protect the Lifeblood of Your Vehicle

 Oil is the lifeblood of your vehicle, and it has an important job to do.
-The rapid temperature changes and steep mountain terrains of the Eaton, Colorado area can put a strain on even the best engine, so regular oil changes are more important here than just about anywhere else.
+The rapid temperature changes and steep mountain terrains of the Severance, Colorado area can put a strain on even the best engine, so regular oil changes are more important here than just about anywhere else.

 If you cannot remember the last time you had your oil changed, it is time to bring your vehicle in and have it serviced.
 If you already have your vehicle on a regular oil change schedule, sticking to it can protect the delicate components inside your engine and extend the life of your vehicle.